DallanQ/race_for_the_galaxy/Manual.md

 There are four kinds of goods in the game:

-- Alien technology , artifacts left by the vanished Alien Overlords.
+- Alien technology (yellow), artifacts left by the vanished Alien Overlords.

->The Alien technology has a yellow color.

-- Genes , genetic material used in biological research.
+- Genes (green), genetic material used in biological research.

->The Genes has a yellow color.

-- Rare elements , transuranic elements powering Jumpdrive.
+- Rare elements (brown), transuranic elements powering Jumpdrive.

->The Rare elements has a brown color.

-- Novelty goods , such as artwork and entertainment.
+- Novelty goods (blue), such as artwork and entertainment.

->The Novelty goods has a blue color.

 **Military Conquest**: some worlds have red circles and, within them, a red outlined number, ranging from 1–7; this is the world's defense.
 These worlds cannot be placed by payment, but instead must be conquered.
 To conquer a world, a player's total Military must equal or exceed the world's defense.
 Then, the player simply places it — and its windfall good, if it has a halo — without paying for it (and then draws a bonus card if that player chose Settle).